Update Dec 2014: although the train station is still under construction, the new Xinjiang high speed train has begun operation.

-It’s the world’s longest high-speed rail line and it is expected to open as early as 2015.
+It’s the world’s longest high-speed rail line and the first half was opened in November 2014.
 This has the potential to completely change the face of Xinjiang travel and commerce.

 Consider this: it was only a century ago that such a journey by famous European explorers was measured in months, not hours.